adakkusu-san/gtamods/README.md

 does the same thing)

-I know there may or may not be other mods that would do the same thing I did, but these ones are mine :3
+I know there may or may not be other mods that would do the same thing I did, but this one is mine and I know what it does :3